 Collectively, our 4 Sunday afternoon parallel sessions constitute comprehensive practical guidance regardless of where delegates are in their careers or stages in coping with a sight loss.
 For Patients and their families, clinicians and rehabilitation professionals, scientists and students alike, the quality of our faculty will ensure a learning and motivational experience of high value.

-In our 2 sessions for early career and general medical practitioners, scientists, occupational Therapists and Rehabilitation Professionals we will cover new aspects in clinical care with topics including the macroscopic and microscopic anatomy of the eye, electrophysiological tests of photoreceptor function, visual pathways, a clinical introduction to genetic eye diseases, the services and financial support available for blind and visually impaired people
+In our 2 sessions for early career and general medical practitioners, scientists and Rehabilitation Professionals we will cover new aspects in clinical care with topics including the macroscopic and microscopic anatomy of the eye, electrophysiological tests of photoreceptor function, visual pathways, a clinical introduction to genetic eye diseases, the services and financial support available for blind and visually impaired people

 Our closing Plenary “Where are we at and what Does the Future Hold?” will concisely review global efforts by mode of treatment.
 Referencing stages of disease, the session will provide commentary on the multiple avenues of intervention, including correcting the underlying defect, regenerating damaged retinal cells, preventing further retinal deterioration and providing artificial methods of sensing light.